semantico/labs/articles/_posts/2013-05-15-message-brokers.md

 # ActiveMQ

-ActiveMQ is a popular open-source message broker developed by the Apache foundation.
+ActiveMQ is a popular open-source message broker supported by the Apache foundation.
 It is written in and closely linked with Java and fully implements JMS.
 It is widely used and supported.